BastienFoucher/Grenat.Functional.DDD/README.md

     }
 }

-// An other entity that contains the previous entity in an option prpoerty public record ContainerEntity
+// An other entity that contains the previous entity in an option propoperty public record ContainerEntity
 {
     public Option<LittleEntity> LittleEntityOption { get; set; }